LondonTrustMedia/verum-services/design.md

 4. Show verified details in /WHOIS, and note that users should be /WHOISing other users often.

 We could also tie the WHOIS display into the various Bitcoin/GPG trust indexes/sites.
 So for instance, show their *coin/GPG identity as well as how trusted that identity is.
 Essentially, to stop people from just verifying to get 'the tick' next to their name and then impersonating people.

+## Events

+Veritas is intentionally single-threaded, at least with relation to accepting incoming lines, running the command-handlers of those, and dispatching events from those handlers.

+We do this to ensure that we don't need to deal with complex locking/etc requirements which could prove irritating and fragile down the road.